reedwan/little-giving-journal/content/posts/tanzania-water/index.md

 ![Children playfully inspect taps on the new well](c.jpg)

-You can contribute to clean water projects by selecting Waterfall as one of your charities on Little Giving.
+You can contribute to clean water projects by selecting Waterfall as one of the charities you give to daily on Little Giving.

 Waterfall is a charity based in Leicester ([1140634](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5016027)), that works in Tanzania.
 They dig and maintain boreholes, water pumps and build facilities for sanitation.
 They also distribute food and sponsor a number of locally run schools.
 They can be contacted at [info@waterfallcharity.org](mailto:info@waterfallcharity.org).

 Little Giving is a free service that helps you give a few pence in sadaqah every day.
 We hand-pick causes that we would donate to ourselves and then work with those charities to facilitate small daily donations from our users.
-See our [FAQs](https://www.littlegiving.org/support) for more information about how we work.
+See our [FAQs](https://www.littlegiving.org/support) for more details.

 ---